 This is your chance to explore an industry, organization or specific position during a full or half-day experience.
-Job shadows will take place during summer break.
+Job shadows will take place virtually during summer break.

 In a job shadow, you will follow your host(s) through their daily activities and learn what it’s like to work in that field.
-When working with your host to create a job shadow experience that will benefit both of you, refer to our sample schedules for ideas.
+You will work with your Job Shadow host to create a schedule that works for you.